tzachiazo1/yoshi/website/docs/yoshi-server/testing.md

 });
 ```

-Calling the server from a server e2e test can been done exactly like we call it from the client.
+Testing the server can been done exactly like we call it from the client.
 For example:

 ```js
 // server.e2e.ts